Reading Time: 5 minutes

 Compulsive gambling is often referred to as a “silent killer” simply because an addiction to gambling does not always readily stand out.
-The signs of gambling addiction are often overlooked as something else such as a desire to play games, an urge to win money or anything but a compulsive disorder that is out of control.
-Often times, the desire to gamble is so strong and the addiction is so serious that severe personal and social consequences, even death, can result.
+The signs of gambling addiction are often overlooked as something else such as a desire to play games, an urge to win money, or anything but a compulsive disorder that is out of control.
+But often times, the desire to gamble is so strong and the addiction is so serious that severe personal and social consequences, even death, can result.

 1. Obsession with Gambling

 One of the most common signs of gambling addiction is the obsession that comes with it.
-Gambling addicts are obsessed with gambling and may be preoccupied with gambling to a point in which they don’t care about anything else.
+Those addicted to gambling are obsessed with gambling and may be preoccupied with gambling to a point at which they don’t care about anything else.
 Compulsive thoughts about gambling or gambling obsessively to a point in which it causes other problems in your life are just a few of the common signs of gambling addiction.

 2. Unable to Stop Gambling

-Have you tried to quit gambling, made an honest commitment to quit and failed?
-If you are unable to stop gambling despite your desire to do so, you could be a gambling addict.
-The inability to quit even when you want to is one of many signs of gambling addiction that most addicts tend to immediately overlook or write off as something else.
+Have you tried to quit gambling, made an honest commitment to quit, and failed?
+If you are unable to stop gambling despite your desire to do so, you could be addicted to gambling.
+The inability to quit even when you want to is one of many signs of gambling addiction that most individuals tend to immediately overlook or write off as something else.

 3. Gambling Despite Consequences

-Has gambling caused problems in your life such as financial difficulties, loss of a job or relationship problems?
-Many addicts and their loved ones tend to overlook even the most prominent signs of gambling addiction such as those which are present when excessive gambling is causing consequences in life and yet the individual continues to gamble anyway.
+Has gambling caused problems in your life such as financial difficulties, loss of a job, or relationship problems?
+Many people tend to overlook even the most prominent signs of gambling addiction: when it causes negative consequences in your life and yet you continue to gamble anyway.

 Sometimes, the signs of gambling addiction are very similar to the signs of other addictions such as a drug or alcohol addiction.
-Psychologically, when a gambling addict is not gambling, he or she may be irritable, depressed or restless.
-These are all signs of emotional withdrawal which results when an addict is obsessed with gambling and has a perceived “need” to gamble in order to be happy.
+Psychologically, when a person with a gambling disorder is not gambling, he or she may be irritable, depressed or restless.
+These are all signs of emotional withdrawal which results when someone is obsessed with gambling and has a perceived “need” to gamble in order to be happy.

 5. Gambling to Improve Happiness

 Do you or does someone you know seemingly gamble in order to be happy or have fun?
 If gambling is a necessary component of your happiness or elevated mood, there’s a good chance that gambling addiction is to blame.
-This is one of many commonly overlooked signs of gambling addiction that both addicts and those who are close to them tend to mistake for some other problem.
-Gambling to mask problems, feel happy or otherwise improve your emotions is a sure sign that there is a bigger problem at hand.
+This is one of many commonly overlooked signs of gambling addiction that people to mistake for some other problem.
+Gambling to mask problems, feel happy, or otherwise improve your emotions is a sure sign that there is a bigger problem at hand.

 6. Stealing or Otherwise Breaking the Law to Gamble

-An addict will often break the law in order to have the money that they need to gamble or to recover their losses.
-Stealing, committing fraud or otherwise breaking the law to fuel the habit are all signs of gambling addiction that should not be overlooked and which could lead to greater consequences including jail time or probation.
+Someone who is addicted to gambling will often break the law in order to have the money that they need to gamble or to recover their losses.
+Stealing, committing fraud, or otherwise breaking the law to fuel the habit are all signs of gambling addiction that should not be overlooked and could lead to greater consequences including jail time or probation.

-Denial is a common sign of addiction and to state that there is not a problem when there really is happens to be common ground amongst addicts.
-If you suspect that a loved one has a gambling problem and you have hard evidence to back it up yet he or she continues to deny the problem, it could be time to seek professional help.
+Denial is a common sign of gambling addiction.
+To state that there is not a problem when there really is happens to be common ground amongst people experiencing any type of addiction.
+If you suspect that a loved one has a gambling problem and you have hard evidence to back it up, yet he or she continues to deny the problem, it could be time to seek professional help.

 8. Financial Problems